China's Huawei vows to become more transparent

 Suspicions of Huawei are partly tied to its founder, Ren Zhengfei, a former People's Liberation Army officer.
 Huawei, an employee-owned and unlisted company, denies any links with the Chinese military and says it is a purely commercial enterprise.

-It is the second-biggest maker of routers, switches and telecom equipment by revenue after Sweden's Ericsson (ERICb.ST), but there is little public information about its operations.
+It is the second-biggest maker of routers, switches and telecom equipment by revenue after Sweden's Ericsson, but there is little public information about its operations.

 HUAWEI LOOKS FOR LOCAL FACES